wargold/MovieNerds/README.md

 #### File Structure

+Under each folder (action, component, containers & reducers) there is a README file that describe each file within those folders.

 `public/index.html` - This is the static HTML file.
 It only contains the a div with id=root that's shared among all the containers.
 It also contains script and links to different themes.